wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 ---
 layout: post
 title: "Clap Once If You Hear Me"
-excerpt: "How to use signals processing to keep us together - literally."
+excerpt: "How to use signals processing to hold us together - literally - and why they use those clapperboards for movies.
+Featuring math and graphs!"
 categories:
   - Blog Posts
 tags: